senaemirmusaogullari/senaemirmusaogullari/README.md

 - 👋 Hi, I’m @senaemirmusaogullari
-- 👀 I’m interested in web development, android develeopment
+- 👀 I’m interested in web and android develeopment
-- 🌱 I’m currently learning java and android
-- 📫 How to reach me

 <!---
 senaemirmusaogullari/senaemirmusaogullari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.